-- Trigger surveillance system recordings in a particular quality
+- · Activate recordings in a particular quality

-- · Activate alarms
+- · Trigger alarms

 - Match against positive and negative match lists

 - · Open gates

-- · Switch on lights
+- Switch on lights

-- Push video of incidents to computer screens of particular security staff members
+- · Automatically display incident footage on the screens of designated security staff

-- Send mobile phone text messages
+- Send text messages to mobile phones.

 With an event, you can activate alarms in XProtect Smart Client.